-The Power Management Configuration enables you to adjust your power settings to save energy.
+The power management configuration enables you to adjust your power settings to save energy.
 You can add, modify, and delete power schemes for computers from a central point.
 You can cut down the cost that is spent on power, when the computers are idle.
-You can create specific power schemes and apply it to computers via configurations.
+You can create customized power schemes and apply it to computers via configurations.

-Desktop Central MSP supports power management only for computers running Windows Vista and later versions.
+Endpoint Central supports power management only for computers running Windows Vista and later versions.
 You can perform the following operations on idle computers by creating power schemes:

 Action to be performed

 |Dim the Display||Only the computer display's brightness will be reduced to save power.|

 |Turn Off the display||Computer's display will be turned off and the power consumption will be reduced reasonably|

 |Turn Off to Sleep||Computer turns to standby mode, all working files/data will be stored on memory.
 Power consumed will be relative very low|

 |System Hibernate||All working files/data will be stored on the hard disk and turns off the computer.
 Zero power is consumed|